cocaman/yara-scan-service/README.md

 Repository for scripts and tips for my "Yara Scan Service"

 The service is currently in **beta** phase and allows any user to upload a Yara rule, have it scanned against sorted collection of malicious files (mostly based on MalwareBazaar).
-> Did it happen to you that you wanted to quickly test a Yara rule your created, but you are missing a large enough data set to test your rule against?
-This is exactly where Yara Scan is designed for.
+> Did it happen to you that you wanted to quickly test a Yara rule you created, but you are missing a large enough data set to test your rule against?
+This is exactly what Yara Scan is designed for.
 You submit your Yara rule to the service and a short while later you will receive an email with the results of Yara scan over our large collection of malicious samples.
 And the best part?
 Most files are identified by a signature, making it easier to identify if your rule matches for the right malware samples.

 ## Give it a try ##
 https://riskmitigation.ch/yara-scan/